 Warn Off Your Local Hunt – Cost & Hassle Free Option

 These are the first initial steps you should take to warn off your local hunt.
-If you have already made contact with your local hunt and your requests have been ignored click here for the ‘Belts & Braces’ approach or click here for the next steps.
+If you have already made contact with your local hunt and your requests have been ignored click here for the ‘Belts & Braces’ approach or click here to find out what to do next.

 Send a Warning Off Email to your local hunt

 If you know the name of your local hunt then send a Warning Off Email to the Secretary.